 • Wireless password or security/network key

-2. Reset the range extender - Press and hold the Reset button located at the top panel of the range extender for eight (8) seconds to restore its factory default settings.
+2. Reset the range extender - Press and hold the Reset button located at the top panel of the range extender for five (5) seconds or until the LED starts blinking to restore to its factory default settings.

 Connect your computer to the Ethernet port of your range extender using an Ethernet cable.